aleksamagicka/aquacomputer_d5next-hwmon/README.md

 | Farbwerk 360 |          5.18          |             Temperature sensors              |
 |     Octo     |  Not yet in mainline   | Temperature and fan sensors, fan PWM control |

 Being a standard `hwmon` driver, it provides readings via `sysfs`, which are easily accessible through `lm-sensors` as usual.
-Here's example output for the D5 Next pump, which supports reading coolant temperature, as well as speed, power, voltage and current of the pump and optionally attached fan:
+Here's example output for some of the devices:

 ```shell
 [aleksa@fedora linux]$ sensors